HewlettPackard/spire-k8s-operator/ROADMAP.md

 ## Recently Completed
 * PoC goal has been completed
-* Various Data Store options
+* Various Data Store Plugings
+    *

 ## Near-Term and Medium-Term
-* Spire Agent Operator
+* Spire Agent Support

 ## Long-Term
 * Full customization of a SPIRE Server and Agent within the same trust domain.
 * The ability to communicate between the SPIRE Server and Agent with the SPIRE Agent operator
-* Incorporate in GreenLake Platform (GLP)

 ### Initial Proof of Concept (PoC)